 2. Information Collection.

 Pixels (aka web beacons/web bugs/java script).
 Pixels are tiny graphics with a unique identifier that are used to track the online movements of web users.
 Unlike cookies, which are stored on a computer’s hard drive, pixels are small graphics that are about the size of the period at the end of the sentence that are embedded invisibly on web pages or in HTML-based emails.
 Our third-party analytics providers may place pixels on the Site that track what other websites you visit (both before and after visiting the Site).
 Our third-party analytics providers use information obtained from pixels to help us improve our business and the Site.
 We do not control the use of pixels by third parties.
-See the section on "Third Party Analytics Providers” below.
+See the “Third Party Analytics Providers” Section below.